dalbay/MongoDB-with-Mongoose-Tutorial/README.md

 # MongoDB-with-Mongoose-Tutorial
-- Connecting MongoDB database with the application with the Mongose Library (makes working with MongoDB in Node.js easy)
+- Connecting MongoDB database with the application and with the Mongose Library (working with MongoDB in Node.js easier)
 - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js, a higher level of abstraction.
-- Mongoose allows for rapid and simple development of mongod database interactions
+- Mongoose allows for rapid and simple development with MongoDB interactions
-- Features: schemas to model data and relationships, easy data validation, simple query API, middleware, etc;
+- Features: schemas to data model and relationships, easy data validation, simple query API, middleware, etc;
 - ***Mongoose schema***:where we model our data, by describing the structure of the data, default values, and validation;
 - ***Mongoose model***: a wrapper for the schema, providing an interface to the database for CRUD options.
 A model is like a *blue print* - *classes*
 <br/>